Totem and Ore

-Totem and Ore is a collection of 5,000 photographs taken by B Wongar in the 1960s and early 1970s in northern and central Australia.
-The collection is about the negative effects on Aboriginal Australians who lived through the mining of uranium and the British nuclear testing in the late 1950s and early 1960s.
+Totem and Ore is a small part of a collection of 5,000 photographs taken by Serbian-born writer and photographer B. Wongar in the 1960s and early 1970s in northern and central Australia.
+The Totem and Ore collection is about the negative effects of the British nuclear testing on Aboriginal Australians living in that area of South Australia during the late 1950s and early 1960s, as well as their displacement by the mining of uranium.

 In 2019, John Mandelberg released a documentary film inspired by the photographic collection, called Totem & Ore.

 Background

 Mining of uranium took place in northern Australia in the 1960s.

 Subsequently, British nuclear testing took place at Maralinga, in the northern desert area of South Australia in the 1960s and early 1970s in northern and central Australia Both the uranium mining and nuclear testing destroyed many Aboriginal people's natural habitat, and decimated their population in northern and central Australia.
 To deflect any criticism of the testing, the Australian Government enacted the Australian Atomic Energy Act 1953, forbidding publishing any kind of information about it.
 The penalty for violating the Act was imprisonment up to 20 years.
-B Wongar took around 5,000 photographs relating to the mining of uranium and the subsequent British nuclear testing, showing how these events affected Aboriginal Australians who lived in the area.
+B. Wongar took around 5,000 photographs relating to the mining of uranium and the subsequent British nuclear testing, showing how these events affected Aboriginal Australians who lived in the area.

+The photo exhibition under this title was first mounted at the Adult Education Centre in Melbourne, where it was opened by Gordon Bryant, Minister for Aboriginal Affairs.
+At the invitation of Derek Freeman, head of the anthropology department at the Australian National University in Canberra, Wongar visited that university with his exhibition on the occasion of the celebration of National Aboriginal Day.
+There he met his old friend, Yami Lester, an Aboriginal man from Alice Springs, who lost his eyesight at the age of 12 after watching the bomb "Emu 1" explode on 15 October 1953.
+Lester gave a speech, the first of its kind in public, about the nuclear tests, "told as one of the victims saw them".

 During debate in Australian Parliament on the second report of the Aboriginal Land Rights Commission, an exhibition of this photographic collection, named Boomerang and Atom, at the Parliamentary Library of Australia in Canberra, was opened in September 1974.
-Two days after opening, the exhibition was banned by the government.
-The collection for decades was politically unacceptable for publication in Australia and the United Kingdom.
+Two days after opening, the exhibition was closed.
+The photographs were taken down "at the behest of the library's then deputy director Michael Thwaites, a former ASIO official..."on the grounds that they were "sub-standard."
+Thwaites said that the photographs were undated, uncaptioned, without explanation, and bore no relation to the stated theme of the effect of mining on Aboriginal people.
+Wongar responded: